Barns Full of Machines

 * * *

-Survivors are few, and all the more valued because of it.
-One is the Old Mill in Morrison, a grist mill built in the 1850s that clanked away until the 1920s; it can be seen from Highway 30 as one approaches the town from the west.
+Surviving mills are few, and all the more valued because of it.
+One is the Old Mill in Morrison, a grist mill built in the 1850s that clanked away until the 1920s.
 The Franklin Creek Preservation Area Committee has reconstructed a grist mill that once stood on that Lee County stream, allowing visitors to see what the committee describes as the state's only truly water-powered grist mill.
 It is equipped with a learning center and computerized slide programs to explain to disbelieving youngsters how a pond used to be considered a high-tech energy source.

 * * *

 It was not only farm machines that Sinnissippi innovators set about improving.
 Crop seeds—nature’s farm machines—were improved too.
 Illinois was the scene of much of the pioneering research in “crossing” corn varieties to produce hybrids with agronomically desirable traits.
 Three of the Big Four pioneers in commercial corn hybridization in the early decades of the 20th century worked in the state—Gene Funk of Bloomington, Lester Pfister of El Paso (Illinois), and C. L. Gunn of De Kalb.
-Working under the aegis of the De Kalb Agricultural Association, Inc., Gunn began in the 1920s experimenting with seeds from various northern climes, to find seeds suited to Sinnissippi’s shortish growing season (Rockford sits at about the same latitude as Boston) and that were resistant to the diseases and insects peculiar to those latitudes.
+Rockford sits at about the same latitude as Boston, and in the 1920s Gunn, working under the aegis of the De Kalb Agricultural Association, Inc., began experimenting with seeds from various northern climes to find seeds suited to Sinnissippi’s shortish growing season and that were resistant to the diseases and insects peculiar to those latitudes.
 One of Gunn’s hybrids from the mid-1930s increased farmers’ corn production by some twenty-five percent.

 The Association (the name was later changed to De Kalb Ag Research, Inc., later still to De Kalb Genetics) quickly expanded into the production of new seeds for the western and southern reaches of the corn belt until it was the world’s largest hybrid corn producer.
 (Later purchased by Monsanto, the firm remains a world leader in hybrid seed development and genetic research and pioneered in GMO organisms, including pesticide-resistant corn.)
 DeKalb Genetics’ popular “flying corn” logo was invented in 1934.
 Company historians note that it is a symbolic image.
 In those days, the basic crop or product farmers grew to cover the fixed costs of their farming operation was known as a “mortgage lifter.”
 Hybrid seeds like DeKalb’s meant that grain henceforth could be relied on to be a mortgage lifter—thus the symbolism of wings attached to an ear of corn.